becm/mpt-solver/README.md

 configuration from files.

 The client config root node is placed into the global MPT configuration.
-Use `"mpt.client"` as config location to accept the default filename set by `mpt_init()` from command line arguments.
+By default, the location `"mpt.client"` is used as the main problem setup file.
+See documentation of `mpt_init()` for additional command line handling.

 ## Solver modules
-Each module library supports creation of instances conforming to generic MPT solver interface.
+Each module library supports creation of metatype references with interfaces for generic MPT object and solver operations.

-To create solver modules additional `math` sources/objects are required, infos on how to obtain these files, special build instructions and further info can be found in `modules/<name>/<name>.info`.
+To build solver modules, additional `math` sources/objects are required.
+Where to obtain 3rd party files, library build instructions and further information can be found in `modules/<name>/README.md`.

-Solvers module aliases installed to `${MPT_PREFIX}/etc/mpt.conf.d` are used by standard resolution methods.
+Files installed to `${MPT_PREFIX}/etc/mpt.conf.d` are used to map named aliases to solver instance builder methods.

-The generated modules are subject to licences from this project and the ones covering their `math` sources!
+The generated solver libraries are subject to licences from this project and the ones covering their `math` sources!
 Make shure to understand all license implications before redistribution in any form.